Nate Hawthorne

-Nate Hawthorne (January 19, 1951 – November 23, 2005) was an American former professional basketball player.
+Nate Hawthorne (January 19, 1951 – November 23, 2005) was an American professional basketball player.
 He spent three seasons in the National Basketball Association (NBA), one with the Los Angeles Lakers (1973–74) and two with the Phoenix Suns (1974–76).
 The Mount Vernon, Illinois, native attended Southern Illinois University prior to his NBA stint.
 He died at the age of 54 outside his home in Tempe, Arizona, suffering a massive heart attack.